PyroMikeGit/SuperKaizoIronMON/README.md

    - No Limiter\* + BGM [Download from Google Drive](https://drive.google.com/file/d/1A1NnB651LlsZUK7-lzkqj6ehpRnQaQwy/view?usp=drive_link)
    - No Limiter\* + No BGM [Download from Google Drive](https://drive.google.com/file/d/1yS4Dllxn6KSiUkLlvi0Oig4aa7Vw4hOG/view?usp=drive_link)
    - *\* Limiter: The game plays at the original framerate; No Limiter: Game plays more smoothly and feels faster*
+   - *\* NO BGM: Changes the behavior of the GB Sounds item to remove the background music; BGM: No Changes*

 ## Randomizer Settings Strings

-- Look for "Super Kaizo" for your game in [Official Ironmon Settings Strings](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621)
+- Look for "Super Kaizo" for your game in [Official IronMON Settings Strings](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621)

 ## Other Resources